-This proposal enhances the Girl Scout Movement's governance and strategy by promoting equity in leadership opportunities and aligning policy with the Movement's emphasis on girl-led experiences.
-It opens pathways for innovative, council-approved fundraising approaches, builds girls' confidence in advocacy and communication, and supports more diversified and sustainable revenue streams across councils.
+This discussion enhances the Girl Scout Movement's governance and strategy by promoting equity in leadership opportunities and aligning policy with the Movement's emphasis on girl-led experiences.
+It opens pathways for innovative, council-approved fundraising approaches, builds girls' confidence in advocacy and communication, and supports more diversified and sustainable revenue streams across councils and the movement.